About Healing Threads

 My Approach

-In our work together, I’ll meet you where you are—with warmth, flexibility, and creativity.
+In our work together, I’ll meet you where you are with warmth, flexibility, and creativity.
 I draw from trauma-informed, neurodivergent-affirming, and identity-expansive frameworks.
-Sessions are guided by your needs and your pace.
-That might look like fiber art and metaphor one day, and quiet reflection the next.
-All of it is welcome.
+Sessions unfold at your pace, guided by curiosity and consent.
+One day that might mean working with fiber and metaphor; another, grounding through breath, body, or quiet reflection.
+All parts of you are welcome here.

 You don’t need to be good at art.
 You just need a thread to follow.